How to Choose the Best Coffee Bean Grinder

-Today’s market is flooded with cafés, casual dining restaurants, and even fast food joints that are vying for customers’ coffee dollars.
-From chain gas stations to barista-owned and operated specialty coffee bars, everyone likes to think their coffee is supreme.
+Today’s foodservice landscape is flooded with cafés, casual dining restaurants, and even fast food joints that are vying for customers’ coffee dollars.
+From chain gas stations to barista-owned and -operated specialty coffee bars, operators are locked in an ever-escalating battle to prove that their establishment's coffee is supreme.
 So, how do you make sure yours is?
-While possible solutions may be as numerous as coffee shops themselves, one of the most critical steps is investing in and knowing how to properly use a coffee grinder.
+Solutions may be as numerous as coffee shops themselves, but a critical first step in winning the coffee war is investing in and knowing how to properly use a coffee grinder.

 How to Get the Right Grind

 There are currently two types of grinders on the market: blade and burr.

 Blade grinders pulverize beans with a simple spinning blade.
 These grinders are cheap and easy to maintain, but they make it nearly impossible to control the coarseness of the resulting grind.
 That means blade grinders may make a passable batch of grounds for the drip brewer, but grinding beans for a viable espresso is nearly impossible.

 Burr grinders, on the other hand, give the user close control over the grind's texture, meaning they can dial in a coarse grind for French press brewing or grind a fine powder for brewing espresso with a gorgeous crema.
 Burr grinders can be expensive, and their grinding mechanisms much be replaced or professionally sharpened periodically, but this is the type to choose if you're committed to offering the best coffee achievable.